samsinai/FLEXS/README.md

 #### 2. Noisy oracles
 We have two types of noisy oracles `f`.
-- **Noisy_abstract_model**: These models get access to the `g`, but do not allow the explorer to access `g` directly.
-They corrupt the signal from `g` but adding noise to it, proportional to the distance of the query from the observed data.
+- **Noisy_abstract_model**: These models get access to the ground truth `g`, but do not allow the explorer to access `g` directly.
+They corrupt the signal from `g` but adding noise to it, proportional to the distance of the query from the (nearest) observed data.
 The parameter `signal_strength` which is between 0 (no signal) and 1 (perfect model) determines the rate of decay.
-- **Empirical models**: These models train a standard algorithm (selected from a suite, or new ones can be implements) on the data observed data.
+- **Empirical models**: These models train a standard algorithm on the observed data.
 The currently available architectures can be found in `utils/model_architectures`.
 All noisy models can be ensembled using ensemble class.
 Ensembles also have the ability to be *adaptive* i.e. the models within an ensemble will be reweighted based on their accuracy on the last measured set.

 #### 3. Exploration algorithms

-This is where the experimentation happens.
-Exploration algorithms have access to `f` with some limit on the number of queries `virtual_screen`.
-Once they have queried that many samples, they would commit to measuring `batch_size` from the ground truth, which incurrs the "real" cost to the algorithm.
+ Exploration algorithms have access to `f` with some limit on the number of queries to this oracle `virtual_screen`.
+Once they have queried that many samples, they would commit to measuring `batch_size` from the ground truth, which incurrs a real cost.
+The class `base_explorer` implements the housekeeping tasks, and new exploration algorithms can be implemented by inheriting from it.

-###
+#### 4. Evaluators

 # Major components